Dr. Patel

 Socket Preservation Cost

-There are a range of factors that can impact the final cost of having socket preservation performed, such as the severity of your case, any associated procedures that need to be performed prior to or along with treatment, as well as your insurance plan.
+There are a range of factors that can impact the final cost of having socket preservation performed, such as the severity of your case, any associated procedures that need to be performed prior to or along with treatment, and your insurance plan.

 PERIODONTAL SERVICES